-Responses of perennial rye-grass Lolium perenne and common bent Agrostis tenuis to fertilizer and limestone addition on acidic colliery shale in south Lancashire, England
+Responses of Lolium perenne and Agrostis tenuis to phosphate and other nutritional factors in the reclamation of colliery shale

 Published source details

 Fitter A.H. & Bradshaw A.D.
 (1974) Responses of Lolium perenne and Agrostis tenuis to phosphate and other nutritional factors in the reclamation of colliery shale.
 Journal of Applied Ecology, 11, 597-608.

 Published source details Fitter A.H. & Bradshaw A.D.
 (1974) Responses of Lolium perenne and Agrostis tenuis to phosphate and other nutritional factors in the reclamation of colliery shale.
 Journal of Applied Ecology, 11, 597-608.

 There is little information on the nutrient status of colliery shales in Britain but a knowledge of nutritional factors is important when attempting revegetation of such sites, in addition to other such factors as acidification.
 This study carried out in south Lancashire (northwest England), investigated responses of perennial rye-grass Lolium perenne and common bent Agrostis tenuis to fertilizer and limestone addition on acidic colliery shale.

 Experiments were conducted on plots set up on five colliery shale spoil sites.
 A split-plot factorial experiment (two levels of N, P, K, and limestone addition) was undertaken, using L.perenne (S. 23 cultivar) and A.tenuis (American Highland) as test species.